Affiliate links on Android Authority may earn us a commission. Learn more.

 What’s a good (and safe) GPU temperature when gaming?

-There’s no fixed answer to this question, since it ultimately depends on the chip/card design of your specific GPU.
+There’s no fixed answer to this question, as it ultimately depends on the design of your specific GPU.
 NVIDIA’s top-end consumer card, the GeForce RTX 4090, can handle temperatures up to 90C, or about 194F.
 AMD’s Radeon RX 7900 XTX is rated for as much as 110C (230F).
 That’s enough to boil water.

 What’s a good GPU temperature when your PC is idle?

-As with active gaming sessions, this is going to vary based on your exact hardware.
+As with active gaming sessions, this is going to vary based on your hardware.
 Generally, though, you can expect temperatures between 30 to 45C (86 to 113F).
 That’s about as hot as a summer day in Texas.

 What to do if your GPU temperature is high